Physical Interpretation of the Derivative

-The primary concept of the calculus deals with the rate of change of one variable with respect to another
+The primary concept of calculus deals with the rate of change of one variable with respect to another.

-Let’s imagine a person who travels 90km in 3 hours, his average speed (rate of change of distance with respect to time) is 30km/h, of course he doesn’t need to travel at that fixed speed, he may slow down/speed up at different times during the time he traveled, for many purposes it suffices to know the average speed.
+Let’s imagine a person who travels 90 km in 3 hours.
+Their average speed (rate of change of distance with respect to time) is 30 km/h.
+Of course, they don’t need to travel at that fixed speed; they may slow down or speed up at different times during their travel.
+For many purposes, it suffices to know the average speed.

-However in many daily happenings the average speed is not a significant quantity, if a person traveling in an automobile strikes a tree the quantity that matters is the speed at the instant of collision (this quantity might determine if he survives or not)
+However, in many daily happenings, the average speed is not a significant quantity.
+If a person traveling in an automobile strikes a tree, the quantity that matters is the speed at the instant of collision (this quantity might determine if they survive or not).

 ---|---|

-The same computation process can’t be applied to get the instantaneous speed at some point in time since instantaneous means that the event happened in an infinitesimal or very short space of time, then distance and the time might be both zero hence using the average speed definition won’t help because
+The same computation process can’t be applied to get the instantaneous speed at some point in time.
+Since instantaneous means that the event happened in an infinitesimal or very short space of time, then distance and time might both be zero.
+Hence, using the average speed definition won’t help because

-We can’t compute it with the knowledge we have right now but we can surely approximate it, let’s say that there’s a ball dropped near the surface of the earth and we want to know its instantaneous speed after 4 seconds, to calculate the instantaneous speed at any point in time we need to know the distance it travels after some period of time, this relation could be expressed as a formula which relates distance and time traveled, the formula that relates the distance (in feet) with the time elapsed is
+We can’t compute it with the knowledge we have right now, but we can surely approximate it.
+Let’s say that a ball is dropped near the surface of the Earth, and we want to know its instantaneous speed after 4 seconds.
+To calculate the instantaneous speed at any point in time, we need to know the distance it travels after some period of time.
+This relation can be expressed as a formula that relates distance and time traveled.
+The formula that relates the distance (in feet) to the time elapsed is:

 We can calculate the distance the ball traveled after 4 seconds by replacing